 These advancements have never been more vital than during the current COVID-19 pandemic.
 Leaders need to convey caring to motivate employees to collaborate and engage safely with others.
-Access to daily conversations allows them to identify and prioritize needed investments in training, leadership development, and rewards and recognition.
+Access to the rich insights that daily conversations provide allows them to identify and prioritize needed investments in training, leadership development, and rewards and recognition.